 Are Roth conversions right for everyone?

-No. They're best suited for those with a long time horizon, low current tax rates, and estate planning flexibility.
+No. They're best suited for those with a long time horizon, lower current tax rates, and estate-planning flexibility.

 *Disclaimer: Case studies are hypothetical and do not relate to an actual client of Lock Wealth Management.
 Clients or potential clients should not interpret any part of the content as a guarantee of achieving similar results or satisfaction if they engage Lock Wealth Management for investment advisory services.*